borg286/sevtech/README.md

 * When you put [4 bricks above the stoked fire](http://sargunster.com/btw/index.php?title=Kiln) you will get a Kiln.
 You can make nether bricks in it - this unlocks the blast furnace from Immersive Engineering, therefore Steel and this will unlock doing most of the IE things in this Age.

+* Nether Sludge can be hand crafted to Unfired Netherbrick that can be placed into the cyclic block placer, this was changed in 3.0.7 as a way to automate the creation of nether bricks in the kiln.
+You can then use the Dark Utilities Ender Hopper to automatically pick the dropped Netherbrick up of the ground into a chest, just place the chest under the hopper.

 * In a kiln you can make Melon Pie(2 watermelon+raw egg+flour+sugar): **4% Fruit**

 * When you put a Better with mods Crucible above the stoked fire you can melt down armor (gold and iron) to ingots and nuggets.
 Combo this with the hunting dimension and a mob grinder there to get infinite gold and iron.